ut-astria/orbdetpy/README.rst

 5) Solar radiation pressure.
 6) Third body perturbations from the Sun and Moon.

-The measurement model supports range, range-rate, and angles data.
+The measurement model supports range, range-rate, angles, and inertial Cartesian coordinates.
 Filtering is done using Orekit's Extended Kalman Filter or our custom Unscented Kalman Filter.
 Dynamic Model Compensation (DMC) can be used with either filter to estimate additional perturbing acclerations such as those that result from maneuvers etc.

 You can either use your own measurements or simulate observations using the simdata.py module.